-Any absence affects the pattern of a child's schooling and regular absence can have a serious affect their academic outcomes and personal development.
+Any absence affects the pattern of a child's schooling and regular absence can have a serious affect their learning/outcomes.
 Any pupil's absence or late arrival disrupts teaching routines which may affect the learning of others in the same class.
 Ensuring a child's regular attendance at school is a parental responsibility and permitting absence from school without a good reason creates an offence in law, persistent absences from school may result in prosecution.